openpbs/openpbs/test/fw/doc/commands.rst

   pbs_stat --report

-optionally, use the path to a pbs_diag using the -d option to summarize that site's information.
+optionally, use the path to a pbs_snapshot using the -d option to summarize that site's information.

 To show the number of privileged ports in use::